Aleksey Domantovich: Biography

-Domantovich was born on March 10, 1846, in a family of Kuban Cossacks, who came from an old Zaporozhye family; He was educated in the 2nd Moscow Cadet Corps (1863) and in the Alexander Military and Mikhailovsky Artillery Schools.
+Domontovich was born on March 10, 1846, in a family of Kuban Cossacks, who came from an old Zaporozhye family; He was educated in the 2nd Moscow Cadet Corps (1863) and in the Alexander Military and Mikhailovsky Artillery Schools.

 In 1864, the corps of the Kuban Cossack army was released from the Aleksanrovsky School of the Coroon into the equestrian artillery No. 11.
 In 1872, Domontovich entered the Nikolayev Academy of the General Staff, after which in 1875 he was promoted to captain, transferred to the General Staff, and appointed senior adjutant to the headquarters of the 38th Infantry Division (Russian Empire).

 At the end of 1876, Domontovich was sent to the disposal of the chief of the Erivan detachment, Lieutenant General Tergukasov, with whom he took part in the occupation of Bayazet, Diadin, Surp-Oganez and Big Karakilisa, in the battles on the Drum-Dagh Heights and at Dayar and in the movement of Erivan squad to the rescue of the Bayazet garrison surrounded by the enemy, as well as in the battles of Igdir and Deva Boynu.
 For military distinctions, Domontovich was awarded the Order of St. Vladimir 4th degree with swords and bow (for Dram-Dag), the rank of lieutenant colonel (for Dayar), Order of Saint Stanislaus (House of Romanov) 2nd degree with swords (for Virgo Boyna) and Order of St. George 4th degree (December 23, 1878).